Floorp-Projects/Floorp/devtools/docs/backend/actor-e10s-handling.md

   }
 ```

-The `setupChildProcess` helper defined and used in the previous example uses the `DebuggerServerConnection.setupInParent` to run a given setup function in the parent process Debugger Server.
+The `setupChildProcess` helper defined and used in the previous example uses the `DevToolsServerConnection.setupInParent` to run a given setup function in the parent process DevTools Server.

-With this, the `DebuggerServer` running in the parent process will require the requested module and call its `setupParentProcess` function (which should be exported on the module).
+With this, the `DevToolsServer` running in the parent process will require the requested module and call its `setupParentProcess` function (which should be exported on the module).

 The `setupParentProcess` function will receive a parameter that contains a reference to the **MessageManager** and a prefix that should be used to send/receive messages between the child and parent processes.